Medal of Honor POW lists torture he endured

 torture of all commanders.

-July 7, 1969...they started beating me with a car fan
+I think it was July 7, 1969...they started beating me with a car fan

 belt.
 In first two days I took over 300 strokes...then stopped counting